humanitec/platform-orchestrator-use-cases/orchestrator-use-cases/serverless-targets/lambda/README.md

 # Lambda Serverless Target Module

-This Terraform module configures Platform Orchestrator to deploy AWS Lambda functions using an ECS-based serverless runner.
+This Terraform module configures the Platform Orchestrator to deploy AWS Lambda functions using an ECS-based serverless runner.

 ## Overview